tinko26/ao.net/docs/namespaces/ao.timing.win32.md

 ## Performance Counter

-The `QueryPerformanceCounter()` function returns a similar value with a much higher resolution, usually less than a microsecond.
+The native `QueryPerformanceCounter()` function returns a similar value with a much higher resolution, usually less than a microsecond.
 The `Performance` class provides access to this value.

 ```csharp
 Console.WriteLine(Performance.Count.Time.Seconds);